Dynamic critical exponents as an emergent property at interacting topological quantum critical points: Introduction

 In the past two decades, the concept of symmetry-protected topological (SPT) states has been intensively studied \cite{SPT1,SPT2,SPT3,Schnyder08,Kitaev09}.
 One of the most fascinating topics is how one SPT phase transitions to another topologically distinct one \cite{Dunghai2017, Dunghai2019,Ji20}.
 Although quantum critical phenomena in the standard order-disorder paradigm have been quite well understood \cite{Landau,Fisher74,Justin,Sachdev}, the topic of topological quantum critical points (tQCP) has not been adequately studied and requires further exploration.
 Interestingly, it has been shown that even supersymmetry (SUSY) may naturally emerge in surface topological phase transitions \cite{SUSY1}.

-The universality of conventional QCPs is often uniquely determined by the symmetry group $G$ of the Hamiltonian.
-Interactions can play a role in quantum critical phenomena, even drive a transition, but the universality class itself does not rely on details of interactions or their explicit forms, following the well-known Wilsonian approach to critical phenomena \cite{Wilson71}.
+The universality of conventional QCPs is often uniquely determined by the symmetry group $G$ of the Hamiltonian and spatial dimensionality.
+Interactions can play a role in quantum critical phenomena and even drive a transition, but the universality class itself does not rely on details of interactions or their explicit forms if the interactions are local, following the well-known Wilsonian approach to critical phenomena \cite{Wilson71}.
 This simplicity of the conventional approach to QCPs is largely due to the fact that the quantum field theory representations, especially the fundamental ones (i.e. with minimum degrees of freedom) of QCPs are fully set by symmetries.
-The most relevant operators one can construct in these representations generally lead to a dynamical exponent $z=1$.
+The most relevant operators one can construct in these representations generally lead to a dynamic critical exponent $z=1$.
 This often results in quite restricted families of scale-conformal invariant fixed points available for a given symmetry group $G$ of a broad class of condensed matter systems.

 Quantum critical phenomena with $z=2$ are much rarer; they are mainly found at transitions such as those to ferromagnetic states and Lifshitz or Lifshitz-like transitions with emergent non-relativistic Galilean invariance \cite{Lifshitz60,Fisher89}.
 In the cases known to us so far, QCPs with dynamic critical exponent $z=2$ (such as the ones stated above) can be very well isolated from the $z=1$ classes.
 In addition, the invariant group of critical states is simply $G$, the symmetry group of the Hamiltonian, or a subgroup of $G$ in the case of multiple stages of spontaneous symmetry breaking.
 On the other hand, the $z=2$ classes with charge-conjugation symmetry are often associated with Lifshitz multicritical points with higher degrees of fine-tuning \cite{Rokhsar88,Fradkin04}.